docker/docs/swarm/secure-swarm-tls.md

 ![](images/trust-diagram.jpg)

-The trusted third party in this diagram is the the Certificate Authority (CA) server.
+The trusted third party in this diagram is the Certificate Authority (CA) server.
 Like the country in the passport example, a CA creates, signs, issues, revokes certificates.
 Trust is established by installing the CA's root certificate on the host running the Docker Engine daemon.
 The Docker Engine CLI then requests